Functions & Lambdas

 First-Class Lambdas

-Only lambdas are first-class values—they can be assigned to variables, passed as arguments, and returned from functions:
+Lambdas are first-class values—they can be assigned to variables, passed as arguments, and returned from functions (named functions are not, but class methods are—see Bound Methods):

 // Assign a lambda to a variable